 You’ll need some method of securing the electronics inside the goggles.
-Hot-melt glue (with a glue gun) works well for this.
+Hot-melt glue (requiring a glue gun) works well for this.
 Watch your fingers!
+Or craft glue (such as E6000) is an Adafruit favorite.
 Tape could be used for a quick and temporary setup.